 Across the globe, nearly 30% of food is wasted throughout the agrifood supply chain.
-The EU Horizon 2020 funded project "Resource Efficient Food and dRink for the Entire Supply cHain" (REFRESH) takes action against food waste.
-26 partners from 12 European countries and China work towards the project's goal to contribute towards Sustainable Development Goal 12.3 of halving per capita food waste at the retail and consumer level and reducing food losses along production and supply chains, reducing waste management costs, and maximizing the value from un-avoidable food waste and packaging materials.
-REFRESH runs from 2015-2019.
+REFRESH ("Resource Efficient Food and dRink for the Entire Supply cHain") was an EU Horizon 2020 funded project taking action against food waste.
+Twenty-six partners from 12 European countries and China worked towards the project's goal to contribute to Sustainable Development Goal 12.3 of halving per capita food waste at the retail and consumer level and reducing food losses along production and supply chains.

 About REFRESH Video

-- Develop strategic agreements to reduce food waste with governments, business and local stakeholders in four pilot countries (Spain, Germany, Hungary and the Netherlands).
-The business community and other stakeholders are asked to participate in testing new approaches to reduce food waste and replicate these approaches in other countries.
+- Develop strategic agreements to reduce food waste with governments, business and local stakeholders in five countries: Spain, Germany, Hungary, the Netherlands and China.
+Within these countries, participating stakeholders tested new approaches to reduce food waste.

-- Formulate EU policy recommendations and support national implementation of food waste policy frameworks.
+- Formulate EU-level policy recommendations and support the implementation of national food waste policy frameworks.

 Impact through a multi-stakeholder partnership

-Led by Wageningen UR, the project runs from 2015 until 2019.
-The REFRESH consortium represents a wide European and Chinese partnership among leading universities, research institutes, private businesses, governments, civil society and other actors and stakeholders.
-This consortium brings together an interdisciplinary team that has in-depth knowledge of theory and practice and a proven track record of working together effectively in national and cross-border research projects.
-The REFRESH team can build on the results and experience of the on-going FUSIONS project ("Food Use for Social Innovation by Optimising Waste Prevention Strategies").
+Led by Wageningen UR, the project ran from 2015 until 2019.
+The REFRESH consortium represented a wide European and Chinese partnership among leading universities, research institutes, private businesses, governments, civil society and other actors and stakeholders.